 If you are reading this blog, chances are that you have experienced a ‘burnt taste’ from an expired wick.
-Many people who don’t understand how wicking works can experience this burnt mist that hits straight to your throat.
+Many people who don’t understand how wicking in vape coils works can experience this burnt mist that hits straight to your throat.

 It’s a buzz-killer!
 A burnt wick can not only make your vaping experiences horrendous but also makes you think about pretty shady scenarios.
 Once you inhale such mist, you might feel suffocated, like the police have thrown the tear gas on you thinking you are a riot.